-Deleting an SVU task
+Deleting a SVU task

-Delete an SVU task.
+You can delete a SVU task.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Software Version Updater to open an SVU portlet.

-- 2. Select the tasks to delete.

-- 3. Click Delete.

-- 4. Click Yes to confirm.
+- 1. Select Backup & Restore > Device Software Management > Software Version Updater to open a new or an existing portlet. - 2.
+Click Tasks, and select the files to be deleted. - 3.
+Click the Delete Task icon. - 4 Click Yes to confirm